pypa/hatch/README.md

 - Set the `RUNNER_ARCH` environment variable to the current architecture using one of the following values:
     - `X64`
     - `ARM64`
 - Install [pipx](https://github.com/pypa/pipx) as a fallback installation method for when there is no [standalone binary](https://hatch.pypa.io/latest/install/#standalone-binaries) available.
+In this case, nothing will be written to `GITHUB_PATH`.